landturn.com

 It's not necessary for my enjoyment, but I love when fiction uses different writing techniques like letters, memos, and passages.
 Mississippi Reckoning might incorporate these techniques more than any non-graphic novel I've read.

-A review of Mississippi Reckoning (Mitchell Zimmerman)
+A book review of Mississippi Reckoning (Mitchell Zimmerman)

 Recommender/Reference: aalbc.com